pkdone/practical-mongodb-aggregations-book/src/guides/explain.md

 db.customer_orders.explain("executionStats").aggregate(pipeline);
 ```

-Below is a redacted example of the execution statistics you will see in the explain plan, highlighting some of the most relevant metadata elements that you should generally focus on.
+Below is a redacted example of the output you will see, highlighting some of the most relevant metadata elements you should generally focus on.

 ```javascript
 executionStats: {